SickChill/sickchill/readme.md

 ## Bugs

-If you find a bug please report [here][githubissues] on Github or at our forums http://www.sickrage.tv.
-Verify that it hasn't already been submitted and then [log a new bug][githubnewissue].
-Be sure to provide a sickrage log in debug mode where is the error evidence or it'll never get fixed.
+If you find a bug please report at our forums http://sickrage.tv/forums/forum/help-support/bug-issue-reports Be sure to provide a sickrage log in debug mode where is the error evidence or it'll never get fixed.